 Commonly a signature is considered as a stylised version of someone's name, but this is not always the case.
-Dictionary.com defines a signature as "any unique, distinguishing aspect, feature, or mark" or "a person's name, as a mark representing it".
-This indicates the or a mark representing it".
+Dictionary.com defines a signature as "any unique, distinguishing aspect, feature, or mark" or "a person's name, or a mark representing it".
 This indicates that a signature is just an original identifiable mark created by the user that does not technically need to reflect the person's name.